2Ju0/Algorithm/README.md

 # Study-For-Coding-Test
-💻solve to BOJ by python
+💻solutions to BOJ by python